Golf course searched in hunt for weapon that killed nine-year-old Olivia

 “All information received will be acted upon.”

-Nine men arrested in connection with her death have all been bailed, police said.
+Nine men arrested in connection with the youngster’s death have all been bailed, police said.

 Anyone with information is asked to DM @MerPolCC on Twitter or call Crimestoppers anonymously on 0800 555 111 quoting log 1083 of 22nd August.